-The most obvious difference between UK national phase and Euro-PCT applications is that UK applications cover only the United Kingdom whereas European patent applications can, on grant, be validated in any of 38 European Patent Organisation Member States, including the UK, and potentially also two extension states and four validation states if additional steps are taken.
-Note that Brexit has not changed anything in this respect; the United Kingdom remains a member of the European Patent Organisation as it has done for many years.
+The most obvious difference between UK national phase and Euro-PCT applications is that UK applications cover only the United Kingdom whereas European patent applications can, on grant, be validated in any of 39 European Patent Organisation Member States, including the UK, and potentially also two extension states and four validation states if additional steps are taken.
+It is also possible to register a newly granted European patents as a Unitary patent.

 If divisional applications are filed in the UK, they are examined quickly and do not greatly extend proceedings, but European divisional patent applications can occasionally lead to proceedings being very protracted.
 Of course, delay is not always a problem.
 Applicants with important inventions who wish to keep a divisional application pending for as long as possible to maximise their ability to respond to potential infringers or to make it difficult for third parties to determine the precise scope of protection they wish to achieve would be better with a European application.

 Furthermore, renewal fees are payable annually during the European patent application procedure but only after grant in the UK.
-After grant, a European patent must be validated in territories where it is to take effect and this can be expensive for countries requiring translations of the claims or the entire specification.
+After grant, a European patent must be validated in the territories where it is to take effect and this can be expensive for countries requiring translations of the claims or the entire specification.
+If a European patent is registered as a Unitary patent, the upfront cost is relatively low but renewal fees become large - and a Unitary patent does not cover the UK.
 Accordingly, the UK national phase application procedure will frequently incur total costs which are in the range of a quarter to a half of the costs of a corresponding European regional phase application.
 Thus, a European patent can have a much greater geographical scope.